 \subsection{Expectation}

 In computing the \textit{expected} model change, the expectation must be taken with respect to each node's likelihood distribution over possible label assignments.
-However, exactly computing this distribution, $\mathbb{P}[\textbf{X}_i=X_i|\textbf{M}=M,\textbf{X}_L=X_L]$, is an NP-complete problem with complexity $O(r^{n-k})$.
-Thus, we approximate this distribution using the classical strategy of MLE-approximation \cite{Millar}, getting
+However, exactly computing this distribution, $\mathbb{P}[\textbf{X}_i=X_i|\textbf{M}=M,\textbf{X}_L=X_L]$, is an exponentially hard problem with complexity $O(r^{n-k})$ in general.
+Hence, we use the classical strategy of ML-approximation \cite{Millar}, to approximate this distribution by